shirai91/technical-questions/README.md

-# technical-questions-bitrep
+# technical-questions
-My personal answers for BITREP's technical question
+My personal answers for some technical questions

 ## Questions
 1. [What did you learn this past week?](#question-1)